-We present this article as a series of beliefs - whether you agree or disagree - try to see if changing your belief may bring some positive and effective change in your life.
+Most of our reactions emerge from some of our beliefs.
+At times we are not even aware of those beliefs.
+Here we present series of some beliefs with regard to bad habits of children.
+Irrespective of you agree or disagree, try to play around with these beliefs and see if it can brings some effective change in your life.
 To help you do that each belief statement is followed by few questions.
 Take it with an open mind.
-Here we go:
+Here we go :

-2. We believe and operate from a fear that if we do not correct them they will not know what is right or wrong.
-In what ways will we develop their wisdom, intellect and sense of responsibility if we were to, instead of imposing right and wrong, lead them by examples, discussions and consequences?
+- We believe and operate from the fear that if we do not correct them they will not know what is right or wrong.
+Instead of imposing right and wrong, lead them by examples / discussions /consequences.
+In what ways will we develop their wisdom, intellect and sense of responsibility?

-5. We believe that children are incapable of finding an alternate more appropriate way of fulfilling their needs.
+- We believe that children are incapable of finding an alternate more appropriate way of fulfilling their needs.
 We also assume that only by our telling the child will the child know if something is inappropriate?
-Instead of pointing out - in what ways can I empower the child to become more conscious, more resourceful and more enterprising.
+Instead of pointing out – in what ways can I empower the child to become more conscious, more resourceful and more enterprising?

 - We believe that bad habits are just BAD for the child and serve no purpose.
 What could be the needs that the ‘bad’ habit is satisfying?
 How important are those needs?

 - We believe that just because a child is not ‘improving’ on his habit he does not want to give it up.
 Hence we believe that we need to reprimand and pull the child up for this.
 What happens when we encourage the child in his or her efforts to give up a habit?
 In what ways will encouraging effect both of us?

 - We believe that child forms habits by conscious behavior.
 Hence, we also believe that conscious effort to stop the habit will prevent the habit?
 What will happen if habits were a need of our sub-conscious (and originated from there)?
 Would sub-conscious habits be better changed through sub-conscious efforts – for example through “affirmations”?